Warren County, North Carolina: 2000 census

 There were 7,708 households, out of which 28.20% had children under the age of 18 living with them, 49.20% were married couples living together, 17.30% had a female householder with no husband present, and 29.30% were non-families.
 26.20% of all households were made up of individuals, and 12.20% had someone living alone who was 65 years of age or older.
 The average household size was 2.48 and the average family size was 2.97.

 In the county, the population was spread out, with 23.50% under the age of 18, 8.00% from 18 to 24, 26.30% from 25 to 44, 24.80% from 45 to 64, and 17.40% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females there were 96.60 males.
 For every 100 females age 18 and over, there were 95.00 males.

 The median income for a household in the county was $28,351, and the median income for a family was $33,602.
 Males had a median income of $26,928 versus $20,787 for females.
 The per capita income for the county was $14,716.
 About 15.70% of families and 19.40% of the population were below the poverty line, including 24.90% of those under age 18 and 20.80% of those age 65 or over.

-Warren County is heavily populated by the Haliwa-Saponi, descendants of a long existing tri-racial isolate deeply rooted in the area.

 Government and politics

-The county favors Democratic candidates over Republicans.
-In the 2004 election, the county's voters favored Democrat John F. Kerry over Republican George W. Bush by 65% to 35%.

-In the 2004 governor's race, Warren County supported Democrat Mike Easley by 74% to 25% over Republican Patrick J. Ballantine.
-Warren County is represented in the North Carolina House of Representatives by Rep. Michael H. Wray in district 27 and in the North Carolina Senate by Sen. Doug Berger in district 3.
-It also forms part of the 1st congressional district, which seat is held by U.S. Rep. Donald G. Davis.

-Warren County has a council-manager government, governed by a five-member Board of Commissioners.
-County commissioners are elected to staggered four-year terms and represent one of five single-member districts of roughly equal population.
-The council hires a county manager for daily administration.
+Warren County has a council-manager government, governed by a five-member board of commissioners.
+County commissioners are elected at-large to staggered four-year terms and represent one of five single-member districts.
+The commission hires a county manager to serve as the chief administrative officer for county government and who is responsible for executing the commission's policies.

 Warren County is a member of the Kerr-Tar Regional Council of Governments.
+It is located entirely in the North Carolina Senate's 3rd district, the North Carolina House of Representatives' 27th district, and North Carolina's 1st congressional district.
+Warren County lies within the bounds of North Carolina's 11th Prosecutorial District, the 9th Superior Court District, and the 9th District Court District.
+The Haliwa-Saponi Indian Tribe was recognized as a Native American tribe by the state of North Carolina in 1965 and mostly comprises members in Warren and Halifax counties.
+The tribal government provides services to its members.

+Economy

+In recent years, Warren County has struggled with poverty and low wages.
+Glen Raven, a textile company, is a major manufacturing employer in the county.

+Education

+Education in the area is provided by Warren County Public Schools.
+Vance-Granville Community College maintains a satellite campus in the county.
+According to the 2021 American Community Survey, an estimated 15.2 percent of county residents have attained a bachelor's degree or higher level of education.